|

 will put enmity between you [the serpent] and the woman, and between your seed

-and her seed [Jesus]; he will bruise you on the head, and you will bruise him
+and her seed [the Messiah]; he will bruise you on the head, and you will bruise him

 on the heel”).
 The connection between

-these two passages is even more direct than some have imagined: As we saw above, before the curse, the
+these two passages is even more direct than some have imagined.
+Before the curse, the

-old who is called the devil and Satan.”
-The battle between the dragon and the child
+old who is called the devil and Satan” (Rev. 12:9).
+The conflict between the dragon and the child

 is therefore a symbolic picture of the spiritual battle between Jesus and